nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/migration-services.md

 ### Launching Migration

-If your project benefit from branch management: In Source Control -> Branch Management, checkout the branch you want to migrate.
+If your project benefit from branch management: In **Source Control**, go to **Branch Management**, checkout the branch you want to migrate.

 1. In **Configuration**, go to **Migration Services**.
 1. Click on **Start Migration**.
 A pop-up appears to ensure you want to start migrating.